zxku/Allium58CAD/readme.md

   - The Num Activate layer is completely transparent and is only used to activate the Num layer on the conditional basis that the Tools layer is also active.
 This way the Num Lock layer will turn itself on and off in tandom with the tools layer.
 This way it wont interfere with the functions on any other layers.

 #### Combos and Macros
   - Combos and other behaviors are utilized to fit some things that didn't otherwise have a spot.
-Combo keys are indicated by little icons on the touching edges of both keys. (all combos are side by side)
+Combo keys are indicated by little icons on the touching edges of both keys.
+  - All Combos are side by side keys making it easier to remember them.
   - Macros are heavily utilized to output the alt codes for the symbol keys on the right side of the tools layout.

 #### Layer Switching Keys